Bruce0C/Punters-Quiz-/README.md

 ### Possible Future Plans:
 * To add more than 100 or more questions that are randomly generated thereby ensuring the users wont have the same questions asked when playing again.
 * To include a feature where users can save their progress.
-* To include a feature that can accept multiple teams on the same game and record all team score in the same game.
+* To include a feature that can accept multiple teams on the same game and record all team scores in the same game.
 * To add a timer that disables all buttons after one minute, if the user has not answered a question they would get no points.